 ig.
 6 shows the flow chart of the data-recording software.
 The programs were written in Turbo-Pascal and 80286 assembly language.
-Turbo-Pascal was used to enter the data related to recording, for example, the name of the file in which the data was to be stored, the number of CNV trials and the CNV paradigm (the time for the onset of warning and imperative stimuli, and the duration of each trial).
+Turbo-Pascal was used to enter the data related to recording.

+number of CNV trials and the CNV paradigm (the time for the onset of warning and imperative stimuli, and the duration of each trial).
 The assembly language program was declared as external in the Turbo-Pascal program and was called by the Turbo-Pascal program.
 Assembly language was used to control the experiment, and to acquire and store the data.